 - Select the app you want to restrict, and press the “-” sign at the bottom.

 By reducing the number of active apps on your Mac, you can prevent it from overheating.

 - Update apps regularly

 Updates are necessary to keep both your apps and macOS compatible with each other.
 If you find that checking for updates in each of the apps is tiresome, you can use special tools, like CleanMyMac X. I use CleanMyMac X’s Updater module to update my apps altogether.
 It gathers the latest releases and helps not to miss macOS updates.

-Now you know the reason why your Mac’s fan behaves loudly and how you can manage it.
-But, try to be vigilant: fan adjusts itself automatically, so you don’t need to interfere.
-But, you can monitor its performance to know when you need to ring the alarm bells.
+Now, you know the reason why your Mac’s fan behaves loudly and how you can manage it.
+But try to be vigilant: the fan adjusts itself automatically, so you don’t need to interfere.
+But you can monitor its performance to know when you need to ring the alarm bells.